anjalisilva/TestingPackage/README.md

 browseVignettes("TestingPackage")
 ```

 This package contains 4 functions to illustrate how a simple R package functions.
-The InfCriteria_v3 function makes use of functions from mclust R package to generate ICL values.
+The InfCriteria_v3() function makes use of mclust R package to generate ICL values.
 The stats R package is used for generating multinomially distributed random number vectors.
 The InfCriteria_plot makes use of the graphics R package to generate a plot of information criteria values.
-InfCriteria_plot use of the graphics R package to generate a plot of information criteria values.
-NormFactors is a function that calculate normalization factors via TMM given a dataset using edgeR R package. runTestingPackage is the function that launches the shiny app for this package.
+InfCriteria_plot() makes use of the graphics R package to generate a plot of information criteria values.
+NormFactors() is a function that calculates normalization factors via TMM given a dataset using edgeR R package. runTestingPackage() is the function that launches the shiny app for this package.

 Refer to package vignettes for more details.
+The package tree structure is provided below (this is optional).

 ``` r
 TestingPackage